recitalsoftware/reviewdog-action-prettier/README.md

 This GitHub Action runs [prettier](https://prettier.io/) with [reviewdog](https://github.com/reviewdog/reviewdog) to improve code checking, formatting and review experience for your codebase. :dog:

 The action will first run Prettier, then passing the tool's output to reviewdog for further processing.
 Depending on the action configuration, reviewdog will then provide a GitHub check either with code annotations or with a Pull Request review.

+> [!WARNING]
+> When running a check, prettier does not output line numbers -- only file names.
+This means that only Reviewdog's file filter mode will work correctly.
+This action will ignore other filter modes unless the reporter is set to github-pr-preview.

+github-pr-preview is the only reporter that will work correctly with the filter modes other than file.
+This is because it runs prettier --write, which changes files, giving exact line numbers that reviewdog can use to filter.

 For full documentation regarding reviewdog, its features and configuration options, please visit the [reviewdog repository](https://github.com/reviewdog/reviewdog).